 - Consider other factors like swap fee, impermanent loss, etc.

 UNI vs 1INCH: Which one and where to buy?

 Uniswap is currently the leading decentralized exchange by TVL and volume.
-1inch exchange has also very high, over a billion, total liquidity right now.
+1inch exchange also used to have very high, over a billion, total liquidity.